linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 16.01.2025 (announcement Web4)
+- Ever wondered what’s brewing in the world of #Web4? 🌐 We're shaping the future, one community at a time.
+What features would YOU want in a next-gen social network?
+Let us know! 🛠️👇 #TechTalk #Innovation

 ### 15.01.2025 (announcement Web4)
 - Ever wondered how your niche community could thrive in a Web4 ecosystem? 🌐💡 Let’s co-create something amazing!
 Share your ideas below 👇 and watch us turn them into reality. 🚀 #Web4 #Communities #Innovation